codepath/android_guides/Android-for-Work.md

 <img src="http://i.imgur.com/Ccg7pdi.png" width="450"/>

 Once this option is selected, you will need to either rely on Google to manage the devices, or you can use a third-party solution.
+If you wish to try to use Google's, you can always unbind the selection later.

 2) **Signup for Android for Work using a personal Gmail account** using this [registration link](https://www.google.com/a/signup/?enterprise_product=ANDROID_WORK).